sparkflows/sparkflows-docs/docs/processors/ETL/fieldsplitter.rst

 FieldSplitter
 ==========

-This node splits the string at specified delimiter
+This node splits the string of the specified input column using the specified delimiter

 Input
 ----------